Highlights Of The Program

 - Scaling AI-powered telehealth beyond pilots toward hybrid care models, interoperability, and real-time clinical decision support

-- Redesigning telehealth as AI-native care orchestration — from multi-agent platforms to continuous monitoring and proactive patient navigation
+- Redesigning telehealth as AI-native care orchestration with multi-agent platforms, continuous monitoring, and proactive patient navigation

-- Building clinically trustworthy and equitable AI diagnostics, drawing on autonomous systems principles to ensure robustness in real-world telehealth deployment
+- Building clinically trustworthy and equitable AI diagnostics, drawing on autonomous systems principles for robust real-world telehealth deployment

 14:00 - 14:25